puppetlabs/design-system/packages/react-components/source/react/library/input/Input.md

   />
 </form>;
 ```
+## Variations

-### Simple visual variant
+### Simple and small variant

-Inputs are available in a "simple" visual variant, primarily used for in-site search boxes
+Inputs are available in a "simple" visual variant, primarily used for in-site search boxes.
+These fields should not be used without a leading icon for findability.

 ```jsx
 <Input